What are the different types of clinical trials?

-- Federal agencies, such as the National Institutes of Health, or NIH for short
+- Federal agencies, such as the National Institutes of Health (NIH)

 How is my safety protected if I join a clinical trial?

-In the United States, there are strict guidelines to make sure that people who agree to be in a clinical trial are treated as safely as possible.
+In the U.S., there are strict guidelines to make sure that people who agree to be in a clinical trial are treated as safely as possible.
 These guidelines apply to all medical research involving human participants.
 The guidelines require the following:

 - An institutional review board, also called an IRB, must review and approve every clinical trial plan.
-Every place doing a clinical trial must have an IRB.
+Every group conducting clinical trials must work with an IRB.
 This review helps make sure that the risks of the study are small and are worth the possible benefits.

 What is an Institution Review Board (IRB)?